Leading Rubber Molding Manufacturers

 Rubber Extrusion

 Rubber components can also be manufactured using rubber extrusion as an alternative method.
 However, extrusion machines are somewhat constrained in their capabilities.
 Unlike molding processes that offer control over three axes through a cavity rather than a die, extruders are typically limited to the X and Y axes.
-This makes them better suited for producing simpler rubber items like baseboards or sheets.
+This makes them better suited for producing simpler rubber items like baseboards, tubing, weatherstripping, or sheets.
+Curious about the differences between molded and extruded rubber?
+Compare rubber extrusion vs. rubber molding for your application needs.

 Extrusion of Raw Material